BonsaiAI/ray/ci/azure_pipelines/README.md

 Steps for Mac and Ubuntu:
 - Copy some files to fix some errors in the generation of the agent image:
     - The error is due to a issue with the packer script.
 It's not downloading a postgresql installation script.
-In order to check if the image was not fully build run this: `INSTALLER_SCRIPT_FOLDER="/imagegeneration/installers" source /imagegeneration/installers/test-toolcache.sh`.
+    In order to check if the image was not fully build, connect to the vm using ssh (see steps below), and run this: `INSTALLER_SCRIPT_FOLDER="/imagegeneration/installers" source /imagegeneration/installers/test-toolcache.sh`.
     If you don't get any error message, skip the following 3 steps.
     - Tar the image folder: `tar -zcvf image.tar.gz image`
+    - Set Key Pair name: `export SSH_KEY_PAIR_NAME="rayagentadminrsa"`
+    - Set SSH key pair file path: `export SSH_KEY_PAIR_PATH="$HOME/.ssh/$SSH_KEY_PAIR_NAME"`
+    - Set the IP of your VM: `export IP={my.ip}`
-    - Copy to each of your machines in the Scale set: `scp -o "IdentitiesOnly=yes" -i $SSH_KEY_PAIR_PATH ./image.tar.gz agentadmin@{IP}:/home/agentadmin`
+    - Copy to each of your machines in the Scale set: `scp -o "IdentitiesOnly=yes" -i $SSH_KEY_PAIR_PATH ./image.tar.gz agentadmin@"${IP}":/home/agentadmin`
-    - Delete the tar: `rm image.tar.gz `
+    - Delete the tar: `rm image.tar.gz`
 - Connect using ssh:
-    - Set Key Pair name: `SSH_KEY_PAIR_NAME="rayagentadminrsa"`
-    - Set SSH key pair file path: `SSH_KEY_PAIR_PATH="$HOME/.ssh/$SSH_KEY_PAIR_NAME"`
-    - Sun ssh: `ssh -o "IdentitiesOnly=yes" -i $SSH_KEY_PAIR_PATH agentadmin@{ PUBLIC IP}`
+    - Open a ssh tunnel: `ssh -o "IdentitiesOnly=yes" -i $SSH_KEY_PAIR_PATH agentadmin@"${IP}"`
 - Fix the image:
     - Untar the image file: `tar zxvf ./image.tar.gz`
     - Switch to root: `sudo -s`
+    - In your machine get PAT from the Vault:
+        - Set Key Pair name: `export GITHUB_FEED_TOKEN_NAME="raygithubfeedtoken"`
+        - Set Key Vault name: `export KEY_VAULT_NAME="ray-agent-secrets"`
-    - In your machine get PAT from the Vault: `az keyvault secret show --name $GITHUB_FEED_TOKEN_NAME --vault-name $KEY_VAULT_NAME --query 'value' --output tsv`
+        - Get the token: `az keyvault secret show --name $GITHUB_FEED_TOKEN_NAME --vault-name $KEY_VAULT_NAME --query 'value' --output tsv`
     - Set the PAT in your ssh session: `export GITHUB_FEED_TOKEN={ GitHub Token }`
-    - `sudo gpasswd -a agentadmin root`
+    - Add agentadmin to the root group: `sudo gpasswd -a agentadmin root`
     - Install missing part: `source ./image/fix-image.sh`
     - Set the system up:
     ```